Persper/drepo-gitlab/doc/development/documentation/workflow.md

 NOTE: **Note:**
 [Smaller MRs are better](https://gitlab.com/gitlab-com/blog-posts/issues/185#note_4401010)!
 Do not mix subjects (e.g. multiple unrelated pages), and ship the smallest MR possible.

-## Process for documenting a new or changed feature
+## Documenting a new or changed feature

 To follow a consistent workflow every month, documentation changes involve the Product Managers, the developer who shipped the feature,